nerissa29/reading-notes/class2-05.md

-# Reading NOtes 05
+# Reading Notes 05

 ## React Docs - Thinking in React

 ### What is the single responsibility principle and how does it apply to components?

-A *single responsibility* principle is having each component to do one thing.
-If the idea keeps growing, then that component "should be decomposed into smaller subcomponents[^1]".
+A *single responsibility* principle has each component do one thing.
+If the idea keeps growing, that component "should be decomposed into smaller subcomponents [^1]".

 The screenshot/information below are provided by the article [React Docs: Thinking in React](https://reactjs.org/docs/thinking-in-react.html):